JohnBHalstead/SHAP-Waterfall/README.md

 *X_val*: the validation, test, or scoring Data Frame under observation.
 Note that the data frame must contain an extra column who's label is "Customer".

-*observation1 and observation2*: the first observation, client, or customer under study.
-If the column data is a string, use "observation1".
-Otherwise, use an integer, i.e., 4 or 107, etc.
+*ref1 and ref2*: the first and second reference, observation, client, or customer under study.
+Can either be a string or an integer.
+If the column data is a string, use "ref1" and "ref2.
+Otherwise, use an integer, such as 4 or 107.

 *num_features*: the number of important features that describe the local interpretability between to the two observations.